mverkerk-godaddy/timings-demo/README.md

 # timings-demo
 Sample tests scripts to demonstrate the [timings API](https://www.github.com/godaddy/timings).
-You can use these
+You can copy/reference the test scripts in this repo to build your own "timings-enabled" scripts.
+You can find both JavaScript and Python based scripts in the `/js` and `/py` folders.

+You can also run the tests in this repo to test your **timings API**!
+See installation instructions below:

 ## Installation
-You can copy/reference the different test scripts in this repo to build your own "timings-enabled" scripts.
-You can find both JavaScript and Python based scripts in the `/js` and `/py` folders.

 If you actually want to run the test scripts:

 * **JavaScript:** clone repo with `git clone` and install dependencies with `npm i` (**run this from inside the `/js` sub-folder!**)